 Once you’ve increased your work capacity, you can start tapering volume and adding more weight to the bar.
 As you decrease volume, your body will have no problems recovering – even with heavier loads each week – because you’ve made it accustomed to recovering from a much higher total workload.

 You’ll blow past your old plateaus and start making progress again.
 And once you hit a new plateau, just repeat the process.
 Drop back in weight, build your training volume up even higher than you did previously over the span of a few months, and then start adding weight to the bar again.

-The focus of your training is still the same: making measureable progress each week.
-Only now, that measureable progress is split into two phases.
-In phase one you progress by increasing how many total reps you’re doing each week, and in phase two you progress by increasing weight on the bar, just like you’re used to.
+The focus of your training is still the same: making measurable progress each week.
+Only now, that measurable progress is split into two phases.
+In phase one, you progress by increasing how many total reps you’re doing each week, and in phase two you progress by increasing weight on the bar, just like you’re used to.

 Relatively High Intensity

 This is a good thing.
 If you want to lift the heaviest weights possible, you need to have practice lifting weights that are heavy to you.
 With programs like SS, SL, and RPT, you’re constantly handling loads between 80-85% of your 1rm – certainly heavy enough to count it toward practice handling heavy loads.